Texas governor to Democrats: 'Go to work'

-They have gathered in Ardmore, just across the state line and beyond the jurisdiction of Texas state police, whom the House's Republican majority has ordered to bring them back to the state Capitol.
+Ardmore is just across the state line and beyond the jurisdiction of Texas State Police, whom the House's Republican majority has ordered to bring them back to the state Capitol.
+Without a quorum of two-thirds of the House members, legislative business has come to a standstill.

 "Fifty-six percent of Texas voters cast their vote for a Republican congressional candidate last fall, yet Texas sends more Democrats than Republicans to Congress.
 We're trying to change that," he said.